baihacker/pe/README.md

 * pe_mod: Modular arithmetic.
 * pe_nt: Basic code of number theory.
 * pe_ntt: Number theoretic transform and polynomial multiplication.
+* pe_ntt_libbf: An adapter which makes use of libbf to implement ntt.
+* pe_ntt_min_25: Min_25's ntt implementation.
+The fastest one for mod polynomials integrated into pe.
 * pe_parallel: A simple framework to solve problem with multi-threads. (windows only)
 * pe_parallel_algo: Parallel algorithms.
 * pe_poly: Polynomial.